Iqra-qbl/Analysis_of_diabetes_risk-/README.md

 ## Analysis techniques used
 * List the data analysis methods used and explain limitations or alternative approaches.
+Descriptive Analysis: Helped to get basis statistics mean, minimum and maxiumum values
 * How did you structure the data analysis techniques.
 Justify your response.

 * Did the data limit you, and did you use an alternative approach to meet these challenges?
+No, my issue was there was too much data and it would some time give errors of truncation.

 * How did you use generative AI tools to help with ideation, design thinking and code optimisation?
+I used basic code understanding to anlyze the dataset and then would use own logic to write code and if it didn't work then ask Copilot to generate a working variation for what I want and then apply it, if it worked fine if not modify code until it met my needs.

 ## Ethical considerations
 * There was no breach of data privacy.
  * No bias or unfairness issues with the data.

 ## Unfixed Bugs
 * Please mention unfixed bugs and why they were not fixed.
-This section should include shortcomings of the frameworks or technologies used.
-Although time can be a significant variable to consider, paucity of time and difficulty understanding implementation are not valid reasons to leave bugs unfixed.
+ # There is some Value error in mapping or replacing 'Sedentary' in the imputer, kept getting can't convert string into float
+ # (Fixed) Tried ChatGPT to fix imputer code, it gave a cleaner code which is now working
+       # Fill NaN values with 'Unknown' or handle them in another way

+      diabetes_df['Physical_Activity_Level'] = diabetes_df['Physical_Activity_Level'].fillna('Unknown')
+      diabetes_df['Physical_Activity_Level'] = diabetes_df['Physical_Activity_Level'].map({'Sedentary': 0, 'Moderate': 1, 'Active': 2})

+      # Added another line of Copilot code to fix issue, -1 for unknown values
+      diabetes_df['Physical_Activity_Level'] = diabetes_df['Physical_Activity_Level'].apply(
+                   lambda x: {'Sedentary': 0, 'Moderate': 1, 'Active': 2}.get(x, -1))

 * Did you recognise gaps in your knowledge, and how did you address them?
 * If applicable, include evidence of feedback received (from peers or instructors) and how it improved your approach or understanding.

 ## Development Roadmap
 * I wanted to make different functions for each section but started getting errors with the Diabetes dataframe so made the code shorter and simpler to follow.
-*
+* There was issue with converting 'Sedentary' string to float in the imputer, tried mapping and replacing to no avail.